ryan-mcclue/musings/on-solid-ground.md

 # IMPORTANT: FOR ALL TOPICS INCLUDED, HAVE SOME MENTION ON WALLPAPER

+OAuth (open authentication) exchanges tokens to authorise access;
+specifically use personal access token with OAuth scope 'repo' for github to grant circleci push priveleges

 ## Screens
 Touch screen types need some external input to complete circuit